Help us build our community dream and experience living in harmony with nature in Colorado, USA

 Cultural exchange and learning opportunities

-You could interact with people who are committed to living in harmony with nature and are transitioning to that lifestyle.
+You could experience and examine living in harmony with nature and see the transitioning steps to that lifestyle.
 In fact we prefer and give priority to workawayers who are planning their own transitional lifestyle.
-We speak English with a bit of Spanish; during certain projects you could learn and experiment with alternative building methods, and try out our transitional off-grid lifestyle.
-You could have many wonderful discussions about alternative lifestyle elements we have tried.
+I speak English with a bit of Spanish; you could learn and experience the alternative building methods we have used and try out our transitional off-grid lifestyle.
+You could have many wonderful discussions about alternative lifestyle elements we have tried, and use your creativity to explore additional possibilities.
 Some have worked and some have not.
 Some still need improvement and those could be stimulating discussions and experiments as well.

-If you love being in Nature, want to deepen your connection with Nature and thereby deepen your connection with your own true nature, this is a great place and group for that.
+If you love being in Nature, want to deepen your connection with Nature and thereby deepen your connection with your own true nature, this is a great place and support for that.
 Our collection of expertise includes the legalities of community and structure building, the function of Government and Law in relation to community, construction styles and materials, off-grid systems and possibilities, the transition from modern lifestyle to a more sustainable lifestyle.
-Communicating with Nature, and good hard work, relationship between the inner personal world and the outer world of physical and emotional experiences.
+If you are familiar or want to become more familiar with the Inner World, you can work on Communicating with Nature and your own relationship between the inner personal world and the outer world of physical and emotional experiences.
+There is much beautiful and supportive space for meditation if that is part of your life path.

 • Help